OFS/ofs.github.io/docs/hw/d5005/user_guides/ug_eval_ofs_d5005/ug_eval_script_ofs_d5005.md

     export ADP_CARD0_BUS_NUMBER=b1

  The evaluation script uses the bus number as an identifier to interrogate the card.
-The command below will identify the accelerater card plugged into a server.
+The command below will identify the accelerator card plugged into a server.

     lspci | grep acc